999: Nine Hours, Nine Persons, Nine Doors: Story

 In the true ending, Junpei learns that the previous Nonary Game consisted of nine pairs of kidnapped siblings separated onto the ocean-bound Gigantic and in a mock-up in Building Q in a Nevada desert.
 The game was designed to explore morphic fields; the research anticipated that the stress of the game would activate the fields between siblings, allowing solutions solved by one to be sent via these fields to their counterpart at the other location.
 This research was to help Ace cure his prosopagnosia.
 This Nonary Game went awry: Akane and her brother Santa were placed at the same location instead of being separated, and Seven discovered the kidnappings and rescued the children from the ship.
 Ace grabbed Akane before she could escape, forced her into the incinerator room, and started the incinerator while leaving a puzzle for her escape.
 Unable to solve the puzzle, Akane was apparently burnt to death while the other children, including Snake and Lotus's daughters, escaped with Seven.

 After rescuing Snake, Junpei and the others reach the incinerator; Akane disappears and Santa escapes while taking Ace hostage, trapping the others inside.
 It is then revealed that the portion of the game's narrative portrayed on the bottom screen of the Nintendo DS, which only shows narration and interacts with puzzles, is presented from a 12-year-old Akane's point of view during the first Nonary Game.
 (Note: In the 2017 rerelease of the game on other platforms, the dual screen mechanic is replaced with two modes of presentation for Novel sections, "NVL Mode" and "ADV Mode".
 NVL Mode shows non-dialogue narrative text not shown in ADV Mode, and is the portion of the game played from Akane's perspective.)
 Through morphic fields, she connected to Junpei in the future, witnessing several possible endings and directing Junpei to help him survive.
 Junpei then faces the same puzzle Akane did, and relays the solution back to Akane in the past, allowing her to escape with Seven and the other children.
 Junpei realizes that Akane was Zero and, with assistance from Santa, had recreated the game and all the events she had witnessed in order to ensure her survival and avoid a temporal paradox.
 As Junpei and the others escape, they discover that the game had taken place in Building Q the entire time; Akane and Santa have fled, leaving behind a car with Ace restrained in the trunk.
-In the game's epilogue, they drive away hoping to catch up with them and pick up a hitchhiker in Egyptian robes.
+In the game's epilogue, they drive away hoping to catch up with them and pick up a hitchhiker in Egyptian robes (later revealed to be Alice from Virtue's Last Reward).